-Citation means a written notice, issued to a person by an Animal Services Officer or a law enforcement officer, that the officer has probable cause to believe that the person has committed a civil infraction in violation of some designated provision(s) of this chapter and that the County court will hear the charge (if contested).
+Citation means a written notice, issued to a person by an aAnimal care and control Services eOfficer or a law enforcement officer, that the officer has probable cause to believe that the person has committed a civil infraction in violation of some designated provision(s) of this chapter and that the County court will hear the charge (if contested).
 The citation must meet the requirements of F.S. § 828.27(1)(f).